 - Meet the needs of the local community by promoting health, education and employment opportunities.

-- Provide Muslims and non-Muslims with the opportunity to learn and understand Islam, through dialogue, discussion and social interaction.
+- Provide an opportunity to learn and understand Islam, through dialogue, discussion and social interaction.

 - Contribute to the social, cultural, spiritual and economic enhancement of the whole community, through policy and strategy development and service.